> hypequery

 Core Concepts

-Understand the three layers in hypequery: query builder, query definitions, and serve runtime.
+Understand the builder, reusable query definitions, and runtime layers in hypequery.

 hypequery has three layers: